-It’s an age-old social problem, but we have gotten so much smarter about bullying – both the problem and solutions – since media became so very social.
+It’s an age-old social problem, but we have gotten so much smarter about bullying – both the problem and the solutions – since media became so very social.
 Not only do we now know that the age-old “schoolyard bully” is a stereotype, we know it’s not the only one people all over the world entertain.
 There’s more than one stereotype of bullying and more than one kind.

 But there’s something else we now know that muddies the solution side a bit and calls for alertness and thoughtful responses: There are two kinds of empathy.
 One can significantly support bullying alleviation; the other is actually used in bullying.
 Here’s what I mean: